 The core issue - whose rights? - is of the utmost importance in all rights-based policies, which makes ISHR's focus on marginalised groups especially interesting.
 Even though marginalised groups in need of special protection are emphasised in a large number of human rights conventions and in the UN Millennium Declaration, there is a tendency to interpret the subject of rights as an anonymous citizen with no special characteristics, needs or demands.
 This means that marginalised groups, such as children, refugees and indigenous peoples risk being made invisible, even in rights-based development.
 A focus on marginalised groups therefore provides us with valuable knowledge on how rights-based politics and policies should be formulated so as to be able to deal with diversity, i.e. an inclusive, rights-based politics.

 Another research topic has been the political conditionality clauses that the European Union (EU) uses in relation to third countries; any and all external agreements, no matter what they concern, are supposed to include a clause permitting the parties to suspend, and in some cases terminate, the agreement should the other party violate human rights, democratic principles or the rule of law.

 Another, more recently developed, research area focuses the clash between human rights and state sovereignty, clearly illustrated by the controversial doctrine of humanitarian intervention and the responsibility to protect (R2P).
 This research emphasis the close relationship between international law and international politics and is carried out within a theoretical framework departing from International Society (Rationalism), Social Constructivism and Scandinavian Legal Realism.

-School of Global Studies is a co-organizer of The Swedish Forum for Human Rights.
+SGS is a co-organizer the Swedish Forum for Human Rights.